thin-edge/thin-edge.io/docs/src/understand/digital-twin.md

 - details are abstracted away by the digital twin
 - the piece of equipment is represented by a hierarchy of nested devices
 - each device defines its own set of capabilities: what can be managed and monitored
-- capabilities are implemented by thin-edge or by device connectors
+- capabilities are implemented by %%te%% or by device connectors

 ### Hardware Abstraction